 Applicants who are employed a minimum of 30 hours per week shall meet the employment requirement.
 An applicant means head of household or co-head of household.
-Additionally, all family members ages 18-61, other than the employed head or co-head of household, must be working 30 hours per week or involved in at least 30 hours per week of any combination of (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program, which shall include a program designed to encourage, assist, train or facilitate the economic independence of participants and their families or to provide work for participants, including programs for job training, employment counseling, work placement, basic skills training, workfare, financial or household management, or an apprenticeship; (3) enrollment in and regular attendance in a regular program of education including GED classes, secondary or post-secondary education, or English proficiency or literacy classes; (4) engagement in verifiable community or volunteer work; and (5) a verifiable employment search.
+Additionally, all family members ages 18-61, other than the employed head or co-head of household, must be working 30 hours per week, be enrolled full-time and regularly attending secondary or post secondary education program or involved in at least 30 hours per week of any combination of (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program; (3) enrollment in and regular attendance in a regular program of education including GED classes, secondary or post-secondary education, or English proficiency or literacy classes; and (4) a verifiable employment search or employment counseling.

 Notwithstanding the foregoing, a member of a household shall not be required to comply with the employment requirements when such member of the household is: (a) age 62 or older; (b) blind or disabled as defined under 42 U.S.C.
 416(i)(1) or 42 U.S.C.
-1382c and provides third party verification of same; (c) the primary caretaker of such a blind or disabled individual; or (d) the primary caretaker of a minor and there is at least one additional adult member of the household who is employed at least 30 hours per week.
+1382c and provides third party verification of same; (c) the primary caretaker of such a blind or disabled individual; (d) the primary caretaker of a minor and there is at least one additional adult member of the household who is employed at least 30 hours per week; or (e) retired and receiving a pension.